 TWO ways to verify poster compliance!

 QR CODE Scan with phone camera:

 ONLINE

 Go to: JJKeller.com/LLPverify

 Enter this code: 69450-012024

 employer.
+Request copies of your medical records, tests that measure hazards in the workplace, and

 This poster is available free from OSHA.